-You can also store the first-flushing water in a small tank and use it for different purposes other than drinking.
+You can also store first-flushing water in a small tank and use it for purposes other than drinking.
 By doing so, you can utilize natural resources in a responsible manner.

 This is the final stage of rainwater harvesting, which makes the water useable for drinking or other household purposes.
 It helps remove any kind of pollutants and suspended elements from the stored rainwater.

 In most cases, the filter unit consists of different filtration layers.
 Layers include sand, charcoal, and gravel.
-It helps to filter the unwanted materials like debris and dust before pouring the water into a storage tank.
+These layers help to filter out unwanted materials like debris and dust before pouring the water into a storage tank.

 Why Should You Use a Rainwater Filter?